julihuber0/mensarater/README.md

 The datasource for the menu data used in the app is the [OpenMensa](https://openmensa.org) project which provides a very convenient REST api for the majority of mensas/cafeterias in Germany and other European countries.

 ## Code
-The source code for this app is currently placed in a private repository on GitLab but I plan to make it fully open source in this project at some point in the future.
+The source code for this app is currently placed in a private repository on GitLab but I plan to make it fully open source in this GitHub project at some point in the future.